Indonesia plans a series of EV incentives

-The Indonesian government is planning a series of incentives to increase the uptake of electric vehicles as well as supporting the manufacture of electric vehicles in the country.
-The South East Asian country should become a hub for electric vehicle manufacturing and an exporter of battery electric vehicles.
+The Indonesian government is planning a series of incentives to increase the uptake of electric vehicles as well as supporting the manufacture of these in the country.
+Indonesia aspires to become a hub for electric vehicle manufacturing and an exporter.

 With these drafted measures, Indonesia should be able to position itself in Southeast Asia against countries such as Thailand and Singapore as an electric vehicle manufacturing location in the region with the advantage of its significant nickel and cobalt resources.

 A Bloomberg report refers to the government draft for the measures quoting Jeffrosenberg Tan of the Indonesian investment company PT Sinarmas Sekuritas as saving that the drafted measures are “ambitious as well as a brave move by the government.”
 The head of investment strategy went on to say: “We hope this will lead to huge investments in EV infrastructure and will be followed through by the development of the supply chain ecosystem.”

 These measures apparently include lower taxes for manufacturers and buyers of electric cars and privileges for electric cars such as special parking.
 In future, the tax will be calculated on the basis of consumption and CO2 emissions instead of body type and engine size.
 In addition, the proportion of locally manufactured components is to be gradually increased to 80 per cent by 2030, and this proportion is to apply to electric motorcycles from 2026.
 President Joko Widodo said he will “surely” sign the decree once he receives it.
 “We can go ahead and prepare the infrastructure to support electric vehicles,” he said.